Preparing quasienergy states on demand: A parametric oscillator: RWA Hamiltonian and quasienergy spectrum

-We emphasize that the RWA levels do not cross each other as $F$ changes.
+We find that, somewhat counterintuitively, the RWA levels do not cross each other as $F$ changes.
 Therefore any gaps that are present at $F\rightarrow 0$ will remain open for any finite $F$.
 For instance, Figs.~\ref{fig:quasienergy_spectrum}a and b refer to the cases where the Fock state $|0\rangle$ is the first and the third lowest RWA eigenstate at $F\rightarrow 0$, respectively.
 As $F$ increases, it remains the first and the third lowest RWA eigenstate.
-Such non-crossing feature will be important for the preparation of quasienergy states by adiabatically turning on the driving.
+Such non-crossing feature will be important for the preparation of quasienergy states by slowly turning on the driving.

 A remarkable feature of the RWA spectrum is that, when the ratio $\delta\omega_F/V$ is a positive integer, there is a set of simultaneously doubly-degenerate levels of opposite parity regardless of the value of $F$.
 For $F\rightarrow 0$, this can be readily seen from Eq.~(\ref{eq:zerodrive}) (cf. \cite{Dykman2005} where a similar feature was found in the case of the driving at frequency close to $\omega_0$).
 When $\delta\omega_F/V = k, k = 1,2,3..$, the minimum of $E_n$ as a continuous function of $n$ is reached at half odd integer $n = k-1/2$.
-Because of the symmetry of the parabola with respect to the minimum, the levels separated by $\Delta n = 2m+1$ are degenerate, that is, $E_{k+m}=E_{k-(m+1)}$, for $m = 0,1..,k-1$.
-The green curve in Fig.~\ref{fig:zerodrive} refers to the case $k=2$.
+Since $E_n$ is a symmetric function of $n$ with respect to the minimum, the levels separated by $\Delta n = 2m+1$ are degenerate, that is, $E_{k+m}=E_{k-(m+1)}$, for $m = 0,1..,k-1$.
+The green curve in Fig.~\ref{fig:zerodrive} (the third from the top) refers to the case $k=2$, where the degeneracy condition is met.

 The degeneracy of the RWA energy levels persists for nonzero $F$, as can been seen in Fig.~\ref{fig:quasienergy_spectrum}c.
 At weak driving, this follows from the perturbation theory.
 To the second order in $F$, the correction $\delta E_n$ to $E_n$ is